qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 For a quantum instruction set to be fully compatible with the Adaptive Profile, it must satisfy the following three requirements:

-- All functions must return `void`, `iN`, or `fN` types (`i1` and `i64` for example) and can only take in `%Qubit*`, `%Result*`, `iN`, or `fN` types as arguments.
-Additionally, arguments to the quantum instruction set cannot have dynamically computed arguments by default.
-They can however consume constant values of any data type.
-Dynamically computed arguments can be supplied to instruction set functions when adaptive profile programs use a classical data type from **Bullet 5**.
-Functions that measure qubits must take the qubit pointer(s) as well as the result pointer(s) as arguments.
+- All functions must return `void`, or any of the supported classical data types (**Bullet 5**).
+- Functions may take values of any type as arguments.
+Functions that measure qubits must take the qubit pointer(s) as well as the result pointer(s) as arguments and return `void`.
 - Functions that perform a measurement of one or more qubit(s) must be marked with a custom function attribute named `irreversible`.
 The use of [attributes](#attributes) in general is outlined in the corresponding section.